Povstalec/StargateJourney/computercraft/stargate_interface.md

 1. `number` The number of chevrons that have been engaged (`0 - 9`).

 **Usage**
-- Prints the number of engaged chevrons
+- Print the number of engaged chevrons
 ```lua
 local engaged = interface.getChevronsEngaged()
 print("Stargate has "..engaged.."/9 chevrons engaged")